Moe-Pwint/Zip-Zap-Zop-Game/README.md

     5. Each level has different rules.
   - Select Level Button (Each level )
     1. Level 0 Btn - Level 1 Rules:
-        Time limit for each tap: 5 seconds
-        Game time is 2 minute.
+        Game time is 1 minute.
-        Gain minimum 21 scores to win the level.
+        Gain 21 scores to win the level.
+How fast can you score?

             - General Gameplay Rules:

                 Tap the cards "Zip" "Zap" "Zop" in a row quickly without making a mistake.
-                Beat your own score!
+                Beat your own time!

             - Play Level 0 Btn.

     2. Level 1 Btn - Level 1 Rules:
-        Time limit for each tap: 3 seconds
-        Game time is 90 secs.
+        Game time is 60 secs.
         Gain minimum 30 scores to win the level.

             - General Gameplay Rules: